 - Objective B: Apply knowledge of Latin American history and diverse cultures to contemporary social and political themes;

 - Objective C: Identify regional political, social, and economic trends and the impact of colonialism, globalization, and U.S. foreign policy towards Latin America.

 Latin American Studies minor curriculum uses research to articulate ideas and arguments clearly and effectively in the field of Latin American Studies.

 - Objective A: Integrate knowledge from different academic disciplines into a coherent paper, presentation or project that addresses a topic in Latin American Studies;

 - Objective B: Conduct independent research and follow appropriate formats in documenting resources;

 - Objective C: Communicate information, ideas, and research results effectively.

 Student Learning Goal 3

-Latin American Studies majors communicate in a modern language that is appropriate to the area of studies and necessary for professional success.
+Latin American Studies minor provides students with the skills to communicate in a modern language that is appropriate to the area of studies and necessary for professional success.

 - Objective A: Display competency of a Latin American language at the American Council on the Teaching of Foreign Languages (ACTFL) intermediate level.